On correlation function of high moments of Wigner random matrices: Introduction

 \section{Introduction}

-The famous semi-circle law is proved by E. Wigner in the fifties by the moment method \cite{W}.
-Since that, the moment method is widely used in the spectral theory of large random matrices.
-In particular, it has been employed in the studies of the asymptotic behavior of the spectral norm \cite{BY,FK,G}, where one considers the moments of the order that grows at the same time as the matrix dimension tends to infinity.
+The famous semi-circle law for random matrices of infinitely increasing dimensions was proved by E. Wigner in the fifties by the moment method \cite{W}.
+Since that, the moment method has been widely used in the spectral theory of large random matrices.
+In particular, it is employed in the studies of the asymptotic behavior of the matrix spectral norm \cite{BY,FK,G}, where one considers the random matrix moments of the order that grows at the same time as the matrix dimension $n$ tends to infinity.
+In these studies, one considers the asymptotic regime when the order of these moments grows faster than $\log n$, $n\to\infty$.

-Later, the moment method has been developed to describe the properties of the eigenvalue distribution on the local scale \cite{SS1} that gives much more detailed information than that of the semi-circle law known as the global (or integral) one.
-In the subsequent paper \cite{S}, the so-called microscopic scale at the edge of the limiting spectra is reached in the frameworks of the proof of the universality conjecture of the properties of the local eigenvalue distribution.
-In \cite{S}, a spacious program of the studies of the high moments of the Wigner ensemble as well as their correlation functions (or cumulants) has been proposed and strong method has been developed.
+The study of the moments of the order $k \simeq n^{\alpha}$, $\alpha >0$ can give much more detailed information on the properties of the eigenvalue distribution of random matrices at the border of their limiting spectra.
+In a series of papers \cite{SS1,SS2,S}, Ya.
+Sinai and A. Soshnikov have formulated a deep and spacious program of the studies of the high moments of the Wigner random matrices as well as the correlation functions of the moments (and more generally, of their cumulants).
+The main aim of this program was to reach the most important asymptotic regime when the moments of the order $k \simeq n^{2/3}, n\to\infty $ are investigated.
+A powerful approach based on the original Wigner's method has been developed and the strong results of the upper bound of such moments as well as the universal character of their cumulants have been stated \cite{SS1,S}.

-In our previous two papers, first \cite{KV} and then \cite{K3}, we followed this way and considered the asymptotic behavior of high moments of large Wigner random matrices.
+In papers \cite{K3} and \cite{KV}, we followed this way and used the principal ingredients of the method by Sinai and Soshnikov to get the rigorous proof of the upper bound of the high moments of the Wigner of random matrices, at the same time by relaxing the conditions imposed in papers \cite{SS1,SS2,S} on the probability distribution of the matrix elements.
 In the present paper we continue the work in this area and pass to the studies of the second correlation function (or the second cumulant) of these moments.